niswegmann/BufferSlicer/README.md

 ## License

-*BufferSlicer* uses the CC0 1.0 Universal license (see the [LICENSE](https://github.com/niswegmann/BufferSlicer/blob/main/LICENSE) file).
+*Buffer Slicer* uses the CC0 1.0 Universal license (see the [LICENSE](https://github.com/niswegmann/BufferSlicer/blob/main/LICENSE) file).
 Basically you can do whatever you want to do with the code.